Congratulations 2026-2027 Board of Governors!

 vii.
 Responsible for payment of all commitments approved by the Board of Governors and/or general membership.

 ix.
-Responsible for maintaining all Operational Fund financial records from the last seven (7) years are kept as stipulated by IRS regulation; files are kept in the MSC Storage area.
+Responsible for ensuring all Operational Fund financial records from the last three (3) years are kept IAW current IRS codes and regulations ; files are kept digitally and/or in the designated MSC Storage area.

 x.
 Presents records for audit or review at the end of their term, or as requested by the Board of Governors or official base agency, or as stipulated in any base, state or federal regulation.